Liquid consonant

-Liquid consonants are more prone to be part of consonant clusters and of the syllable nucleus.
-Their third formants are generally non-predictable based on the first two formants.
-Another important feature is their complex articulation, which makes them a hard consonant class to study with precision and the last consonants to be produced by children during their phonological development.
+Liquid consonants are notable for several distinctive properties.
+They are more prone to be part of consonant clusters and of the syllable nucleus.
+Acoustically, their third formants are generally non-predictable based on the first two formants.
+Another important feature is their complex articulation, which makes them a difficult consonant class to study with precision and the last consonants to be produced by children during their phonological development.
 They are also more likely to undergo certain types of phonological changes such as assimilation, dissimilation and metathesis.